-It’s all very well designing your future but now you need to actually engineer it by testing and building.
-An obvious place to start is with your CV or résumé, because that’s where most people get going.
+It’s all very well designing your future but now you need to actually engineer your future by building something.
+An obvious place to start is with your CV or résumé, because that’s where most people start testing their designs.
+Just like with code, the hardest part isn’t writing it but debugging and rewriting it, repeatedly.
 How can you create a bug-free CV, résumé or completed application form?
 How can you support applications with a strong personal statement or covering letter?
 These documents are a crucial part of your future so how can you debug them? 🕷

 By the end of this chapter you will be able to

-- Structure and style the content of your CV and résumé appropriately
+- Structure and style the content of your two page CV and one page résumé appropriately13

-- Articulate your story7 as evidenced by your
+- Articulate your story14 by providing convincing evidence of your

 - Identify and fix bugs in CV’s by: